 You can choose from a variety of soups or pasta and rice salads to start your meal.
 There is also a selection of cold meats and cheeses available.

 After that, you can pick from dishes such as spaghetti bolognaise or paella, with a number of side dishes available to choose from.

-There are also hot plates where chefs will cook steaks, sausages or fish to order.
-Mark went for the fish option, while I picked a small steak and a spicy sausage.
+There are also hot plates where chefs will cook steaks, sausages or fish to order, I picked a small steak and a spicy sausage.